Guide to Heron Island

 Snorkel and dive as much as you want

 Heron Island is a snorkeller’s paradise.
-No boat trips are required to spy something special: simply pull on your flippers and enter the cerulean waters from the beach to encounter bright blue starfish, sea cucumbers and more.
+You don't need a boat to spy something special; simply pull on your flippers and enter the turquoise waters from the beach to encounter bright blue starfish, sea cucumbers and more.
 The island is also near 21 dive sites, all within 15 minutes travel.
 Undersea explorer Jacques Cousteau named Heron Bommie (a large underwater coral arrangement) as one of his favourite dive sites on Earth.

 Go for a dive (without getting wet)